sigurd-dev/mkblob/README.md

 mkblob should run on any X86_64 as it is statically compiled and includes all files it needs.

-With mkblob you can make new library independent executables which you can move around different Linux distributions.
+With mkblob you can make new library independent executable which you can move around different Linux distributions.
 It will gather all the dependecies it needs to run and other files your program uses.